BrentM/shibr/README.md

 * I've left a lot of error handling and testing out.
 I'll add some failing test stubs for things that should be tested if I have time.
 This is an experimental project so I've waited until I understand the functionality better before writing tests.
 For a better defined (or higher risk) project I would do more testing in tandem.
 * I left the dog-history resources in for the purposes of this demo.
 I would remove access to the edit
 * I like adding a Pre-launch checklist to things
+* Fetching all the breed image URLs each page load isn't a good solution for several reasons.
+Waffle does a solid job of storing images and it would be reasonable to fetch breed images, store the reference in the DB, resize them to thumbs, store them to S3, and serve them direct to speed everything up.